 Blending Business and Technology

-You need specific skills, knowledge, and experience to succeed in the business world.
-Michigan Tech's Master of Business Administration (MBA) program provides that—plus the cross-discipline advantage of studying at one of the top engineering and technology research universities in the country.
-Whatever your goals—moving up in your position, changing careers, starting or growing a business, or gaining a deeper understanding of the current global business climate—our program is designed to give you the comprehensive education you need to succeed.
+Professionals need specific skills, knowledge, and experience to succeed in the business world.
+Michigan Tech's Master of Business Administration (MBA) program provides foundational skills—plus the cross-discipline advantage of studying at a top engineering and technology research university.
+Whatever your goals, our accredited graduate program is designed to give you the comprehensive education you need to succeed.